i-hart/devicetype-library/README.md

 - `name`: Name
 - `label`: Label
 - `position`: The alphanumeric position in which this module bay is situated within the parent device.
 When creating module components, the string `{module}` in the component name will be replaced with the module bay's `position`.
-See the [NetBox Documentation](https://docs.netbox.dev/en/stable/models/dcim/moduletype/#automatic-component-renaming) for more details.
+See the [Nautobot Documentation](https://docs.netbox.dev/en/stable/models/dcim/moduletype/#automatic-component-renaming) for more details.

 #### Device Bays